jade-bot/10tcl/README.md

 ## How is it?

 It works! ...mostly.
 Right now I could not recommend it.
-Give it a few month before serious usage.
+Give it a few months before serious usage.
-It has some limitations and misconceptions that need fixing.
+It has some limitations and misconceptions, and it is not getting better soon.

 ## Install